 Your Progress Tutor will oversee all your progress and achievements; work closely with your teachers, parents or guardians and help to support you to manage your academic progress.
 Tutor group sessions take place throughout the year and are an important and compulsory part of your timetable.
 You will meet regularly with your Progress Tutor for one to one meetings to review your progress and to agree performance targets.
 Learning mentor support is available to help you develop advanced level study skills and provides access to specialist advice from external support agencies.
-The College is committed to your safety and wellbeing; the College’s counsellor, chaplaincy and BSafe team are also part of the pastoral team.
+The Sixth Form is committed to your safety and wellbeing; The Sixth Form’s counsellor, chaplaincy and BSafe team are also part of the pastoral team.

 The Learning Resource Centre (LRC)

 The LRC provides a breadth of support for your learning.
 The online resource library, student intranet and ‘Moodle’ virtual learning environment (VLE) complement the traditional range of books, journals and learning resources.
 Practical help is available to assist with researching for homework, coursework or assignments.

 Student and Parent Portals

 The Student Portal can be accessed anywhere through The Sixth Form intranet or website and provides information and regular updates about your attendance, exams, and performance reviews as well as your current timetable.
 The Parent Portal is available through the website and in addition to the information on your attendance and progress provides regular news updates and all your reviews for the year.
 A Parents’ Welcome Evening takes place in September where help is provided to register and log on to the Parents’ Portal in addition to the Parents’ Guide to The Sixth Form.